reconjohn/residential/syntax/stat.md

 Table: Fitting INLA model: n_s ~ offset(log(solar_E)) + single_unit + hu_med_val

 This model says that 30% increase in the percentage in single family housing proportion may incur 1.87 times increase in solar installation.
 Furthermore, 30% increase in the percentage in economic status may incur 2.37 times increase in solar installation.
-Even though this model considers the spatial dependency, the residuals show a clustering pattern after eliminating the covariate terms from the fitted values.
+Even though this model considers the spatial dependency, the residuals for the model show a clustering pattern after eliminating the covariate terms from the fitted values.